 Calvin is driving his favorite vehicle on the 101 freeway.
 He notices that the check engine light of his vehicle is on, and he wants to service it immediately to avoid any risks.
 Luckily, a service lane runs parallel to the highway.
-The length of the service lane is units.
-The service lane consists of segments of equal length and different width.
+The service lane varies in width along its length.

-The first line of input contains two integers, and , where denotes the length of the freeway and the number of test cases.
+The first line of input contains two integers, and , where denotes the number of width measurements you will receive and the number of test cases.
 The next line has space-separated integers which represent the array .

 For each test case, print the number that represents the largest vehicle type that can pass through the entire segment of the service lane between indexes and inclusive.